BruceWayneX/Movie-Website-v1.io/README.md

 Website about the world of the seventh art https://brucewaynex.github.io/Movie-Website-v1.io/

 Welcome to Movies streaming, your ultimate destination for a cinematic experience that transcends boundaries!
-Crafted using HTML, CSS, and JavaScript, CineFlix Hub is your go-to platform for everything related to movies, series, and streaming.
+Crafted using HTML, CSS, and JavaScript,  Movies streaming is your go-to platform for everything related to movies, series, and streaming.

 PREVIEW